kubeflow/katib/examples/v1beta1/README.md

 ## FPGA Support in Katib Experiments

-You can run Katib Experiments on [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) based instance.
+You can run Katib Experiments on [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) based instances.
 For more information check [these examples](./fpga).